Jilian0717/Jilian0717.github.io/_pages/projects.md

 **Intercomparison of Lagrangian particle tracking software packages in ROMS**

-A new offline particle tracking model, Tracker, was introduced to work with the Regional Ocean Modeling System (ROMS).
-Its performance was compared with four other particle tracking models and passive dye, which span a representative range of tracking algorithms.
+In this work, we officially introduced a new offline particle, [Tracker](https://github.com/parkermac/LO/tree/main/tracker).
+Tracker is designed to work with the history files saved from the Regional Ocean Modeling System (ROMS).
+Its performance was compared with four other particle tracking models (LTRANS, OpenDrift, Particulator, and ROMS online particle tracking) and passive dye, which span a representative range of tracking algorithms.
 All tracking models perform similarly, especially for the first day.
 The comparison of multiple tracking codes in the same circulation model establishes confidence in all, and allows comparison of performance and ease of use.

 publication: